papadopan/Movies/README.md

 * Users can filter the movies in their profile by the tag name
 * If the users delete all the movies with a specific tag , the tag will be deleted automatically

-Besides those actions, it will provided to users stats about their profile.
-How many movies they saved, how many time they spend watching the movies and which is their favourite movie genre( It will filter the movie genres and will calculate the most favourite)
+### Besides those actions, it will provided to users stats about their profile.
+* How many movies they saved
+* How much time they spend watching the movies
+* Which is their favourite movie genre( It will filter the movie genres and will calculate the most favourite)

 ### General actions
 * Users can navigate and through a huge list of movies